bhisaac/5eFP/5eFP-SRD.md

 If a legendary creature has lair actions, it can use them to harness the ambient magic in its lair.
 On initiative count 20 (losing all initiative ties), it can use one of its lair action options.
 It can’t do so while incapacitated or otherwise unable to take actions.
 If surprised, it can’t use one until after its first turn in the combat.

 #### Regional Effects
 The mere presence of a boss can have strange and wondrous effects on its environment, as noted in this section.
-Regional effects end abruptly or dissipate over time when the boss dies.
+Regional effects end abruptly or dissipate over time when the boss is defeated.

 ### Monster Descriptions
 All monster descriptions are detailed in Appendix MM.